ros-hybrid-behaviour-planner/so_data/README.md

 SoMessage
 ---------

-soMessages are used to specify gradients: either in environment or as robot data.
+SoMessages are used to specify gradients: either in environment or as robot data.
-The specification of the soMessage data can lead to varying behaviour.
+The specification of the SoMessage data can lead to varying behaviour.
-The specification of frameIDs can help to assign gradients to specific tasks / behaviours, but some frameIDs are reserved for special purposes.
+The specification of IDs can help to assign gradients to specific tasks / behaviours, but some frameIDs are reserved for special purposes.

 ###### Message file